luomus/species-challenge/README.md

 - Test:
     - Automated testing with Playwright
-        - Admin editing challenges
+        - Admin editing challenges (requires setting up admin username limited to this system & saving that to Playwright env)
-    - Giving malicious login token
 - For 2025:
     - Handling higher taxa (is uses adds rikkavoikukka, don't add voikukat to taxon_count)
     - Accessibility